raspberrypilearning/focus-on-the-prize/en/step_6.md

 --- task ---

-Test you game again, clicking the green flag.
+To test your game again, click on the green flag.

 --- /task ---